-Building a portfolio is crucial for an aspiring artist to show off your work.
-You need to make sure your portfolio website is both beautiful and functional.
+Building an art portfolio is crucial for an aspiring artist to show off your work.
+You need to make sure your art portfolio website is both beautiful and functional.

-In this article, we’ll show you five great artist portfolio website examples.
-On top of that, you will learn how to create a portfolio website for free.
+In this article, we’ll show you 12 great art portfolio website examples.
+On top of that, you will learn how to create an online art portfolio website for yourself to showcase your work.

 Shantell Martin is a British artist who creates quirky, doodle-like illustrations.

-Her homepage has a playful style.
+Her online portfolio has a playful homepage.
 The background animates around your cursor, which results in a fun, interactive effect.

 Without even looking at her past projects, visitors already have a good idea of her artistry.